Jean-Antoine de Mesmes (diplomat): Diplomatic career

 His diplomatic career fell entirely into the reign of Louis XIV, who ruled France from the death of Cardinal Mazarin in 1661 to 1715.
 He served under three secretaries of state for foreign affairs: first under Simon Arnauld, marquis de Pomponne until 1679, then under Charles Colbert, marquis de Croissy until 1696, and finally under Charles's son Jean-Baptiste Colbert, marquis de Torcy, until the end of Louis XIV's reign.
 Croissy was a younger brother of the great Colbert.

 Ambassador in Venice (1672–1674)

 In 1672 Louis XIV appointed him as his ambassador to the Republic of Venice.
 From the 15th to the 18th centuries, Venice repeatedly clashed with the Ottoman Empire in seven Ottoman-Venetian Wars, but his embassy fell into a period of peace between the end of the Cretan War (1669) and the beginning of the Morean War (1684).
 The French had intervened in the Cretan War during the Siege of Candia to gain favour with the pope for the Most Christian King, but the French expeditions ended in disaster, and France pulled out of the war, leading to the fall of Candia.
-The Venetians felt betrayed, and he needed to rebuilt trust and understanding.
+The Venetians felt betrayed, and he needed to rebuild trust and understanding.
 He engaged in industrial espionage and facilitated the purchase of Italian works of art for the royal collections.
 He stayed at the post until 1674.